simon-cg/simon-cg/README.md

 ### Hi there, I'm Simon 👋

 - 🔭 I’m currently working on ...
 [ZunderZump]
-- 🌱 I’m currently learning ...
-Full-stack JavaScript
+- 🌱 I’m currently learning ... to become better with SVG
-- 👯 I’m looking to collaborate on ... more open source projects going forward
+- 👯 I’m looking to collaborate on ... open source projects
 - 💬 Ask me about ... anything
 - 📫 How to reach me: ... cartergrahamsimon@gmail.com
 - ⚡ Fun fact: ...
 I have sumo-wrestled with [Akebono]